 This model has been developed specifically for ILSE accredited Risk Assessors who will carry out the assessments on the designated bathing areas within the European region.

-The national Member Associations of ILSE offer yearly different course, for your information you will find the list of planned Risk Assessment course below.
+The national Member Associations of ILSE offer yearly different course, Due to the CoVid19 pandemic only a few courses are planned in 2021.

 All risk assessors must have successfully undergone training and assessment courses conducted and approved by ILSE.

 Accredited Risk Assessors are active in ILSE Member Associations in several countries in Europe: Bosnia-Herzegowina, Croatia, Denmark, Estonia, Germany, Greece, Ireland, Latvia, The Netherlands, Norway.